ontolex/morph/index.md

 ```
 </aside>

 In this case, we create a blank node for the grammatical meaning that corresponds to a single feature in Lexinfo.
-In practice, it might be better to define instances for common morphological meanings and reuse these objects.
+We could also define instances for common morphological meanings and reuse these objects.

 For example, in the Latin form *lupus*, the nominative case and singular number are expressed cumulatively by the affix *-us*.
 This is a common combination; therefore, an instance of [=Grammatical Meaning=] is introduced for that feature bundle.
 This time we use Lexinfo vocabulary alongside the [Paralex vocabulary](https://www.paralex-standard.org/) — even though Lexinfo is the preferred way to represent grammatical features in OntoLex, there is no restriction on this.